-A clean, malty, gold-colored German lager with a smooth grainy-sweet malty flavor and a soft, dry finish.
+A gold-colored German lager with a smooth, malty flavor and a soft, dry finish.
 Subtle spicy, floral, or herbal hops and restrained bitterness help keep the balance malty but not sweet, which helps make this beer a refreshing, everyday drink.

 Moderate grainy-sweet malt aroma.
 Low to moderately-low spicy, floral, or herbal hop aroma.
-While a clean aroma is most desirable, a very low background note of DMS is not a fault.
 Pleasant, clean fermentation profile, with malt dominating the balance.
 The freshest examples will have more of a malty-sweet aroma.

-Moderately malty start with the suggestion of sweetness, moderate grainy-sweet malt flavor with a soft, rounded palate impression, supported by a low to medium-low hop bitterness.
-The finish is soft and dry, not crisp and biting.
-Low to moderately-low spicy, floral or herbal hop flavor.
-The malt dominates the hops in the palate, finish, and aftertaste, but the hops should be noticeable.
-There should not be any residual sweetness, simply the impression of maltiness with restrained bitterness.
-Very fresh examples will seem sweeter due to the fresh, rich malt character that can fade with time.
+Moderately malty start with the suggestion of sweetness, moderate grainy-sweet malt flavor with a soft, rounded palate impression, supported by a low to medium-low bitterness.
+Soft and dry finish, not crisp and biting.
+Low to moderately-low spicy, floral, or herbal hop flavor.
+Malt dominates hops in the palate, finish, and aftertaste, but hops should be noticeable.
+No residual sweetness, simply the impression of maltiness with restrained bitterness.
 Clean fermentation profile.

 Medium body.
 Medium carbonation.
 Smooth, well-lagered character.

-Created in Munich in 1894 at the Spaten brewery to compete with pale Pilsner-type beers.
-Currently the most popular style in Southern Germany.
+Created in Munich in 1894 to compete with pale Pilsner-type beers, often first credited to Spaten.
+More popular in Southern Germany.

-Continental Pilsner malt, traditional German Saazer-type hop varieties, clean German lager yeast.
+Continental Pilsner malt.
+Traditional German hops.
+Clean German lager yeast.

-Similar in malt balance and bitterness to Munich Dunkel, but less malty-sweet in nature and pale rather than dark.
-More body and malt presence than a German Pils, with less hop character throughout.
-Similar malt profile as a German Exportbier, but with less hops in the balance.
+Similar in malt balance and bitterness to Munich Dunkel, but less malty-sweet in nature and pale rather than dark and rich.
+More body and malt presence than a German Pils, but less crisp and with less hop character throughout.
+Similar malt profile as a German Helles Exportbier, but with fewer hops in the balance and slightly less alcohol.
+Less body and alcohol than a Festbier.

 16 - 22